 Even missing one year’s vacation was associated with a higher risk of heart disease.

 But, unfortunately, it’s commonplace for U.S. workers to not take full advantage of their available vacation days.
-In 2013, according to Oxford Economics, U.S. workers only used 77 percent of their paid time off.
-And, vacation use is at an all time low, the lowest it’s been in the last four decades.
+In 2019, according to the U.S. Travel association, 55% of U.S. workers didn’t use all of their yearly vacation time.

 Besides boosting your heart health, taking time away from your job to rest and relax allows you to come back to work feeling rejuvenated.
 You’ll feel better about yourself and your job, which leads to increased focus and productivity.

-And it doesn’t have to be a full blown, extravagant vacation, there’s a reason the term “staycation” is gaining popularity.
-Short trips within your local area are great ways to relax and experience your community from a tourist’s point of view.
+And it doesn’t have to be a full blown, extravagant vacation.
+Short trips within your local area, or even a staycation, are great ways to relax and experience your community from a tourist’s point of view.
 Visit a museum, try a new restaurant or take part in one of Michigan’s many festivals.

-4. Disconnect from technology: Taking the day off doesn’t mean spending your whole day answering work emails.
+Taking the day off doesn’t mean spending your whole day answering work emails.
 It’s hard to disconnect now that work is so portable but it’s important to do so.
 Maybe do a full detox and have a technology-free day.
 Use your time to read, cook a new recipe or try a new restaurant, walk around your city, take a painting class, write your friends snail mail.
-Your eyes,will thank you and you may even find that your posture improves and your tension headache subsides.
+Your eyes will thank you and you may even find that your posture improves and tension headaches subside.